m3dwards/longmynd.org/content/weather/weather-from-6th-october.md

 ---
 title: Weather from 6th October
-date: 2025-10-07T06:03:25.928Z
+date: 2025-10-07T06:06:41.026Z
 ---
 Tuesday still windy - maybe ok for HG - wind WSW.

 Wednesday, RASP is still at complete odds with other forecasts - the rest say on and PG flyable at the Mynd, Rasp says virtually nothing and North.

-Thursday and Friday look on at the Mynd or NW sites but could be on windy side for some PG's
+Thursday and Friday look on at the Mynd or NW sites but could be on windy side for some PG's and also some likelyhood of being clagged in or very low cloudbase at or near hill top.

 \-----------------------------------------------------